fx-lange/unity-typed-enum/README.md

 ## Issues

 * Currently we compare the type in equals to make sure we don't compare frogs with apples.
-Overhead?
-* Missing repaint on Undo
+Might be overhead?